Ragged Clown

 In this poem, Byron uses words and phrases to describe one of his many paramours and each phrase captures a data point about the woman and what she means to Byron.
 Combining these phrases into a poem, Byron tells us that he has met a beautiful woman and she reminds him of a cloudless night.
 The experience has meaning to Byron and, referring back to my definition of information, Byron conveys the meaning to us via a collection of data points.

 René Descartes (1596 – 1650) was one of the first philosophers in the modern era to consider the separation between the mind and the body.
 For Descartes, we humans are made from two fundamentally different kinds of substance: our bodies are made of physical stuff and our minds are made of mental stuff, where mental stuff is a non-physical substance that does not have physical attributes like weight or colour and does not take up space.
 This division of the world into physical stuff and mental stuff has come to be known as dualism.
-For Descartes, the mind is a thinking-thing that is separate from the body and survives the body after our death.
+For Descartes, the mind is a thinking-thing that is separate from the body and survives the body after death.
 Mind is closely related to Christianity’s concept of a soul and Descartes uses the two terms interchangeably (Descartes, 1748).
-However, I would argue that terms such as mind, soul and self are holdovers from a time when most people believed in an immaterial soul implanted by God and that they generate more heat than light in our investigation.
-Furthermore, such terms are unnecessary.
+However, I would argue that terms like mind, soul and self are holdovers from a time when most people believed in immaterials souls implanted by God.
+Those terms generate more heat than light in our investigation.
 However, this idea of dualism has relevance to the definition of information which I will address below.

-Putting aside his supernatural claims, Descartes noted that the mind and body are made of different stuff—the body is made of physical stuff while the mind is not.
-We can make a similar claim about information.
-Information seems to simultaneously exist on a physical substrate while being independent of any particular substrate.
+Information seems to exist on a physical substrate while being independent of any particular substrate.
 Does information depend on the physical substrate for its existence?
-And is information therefore physical?
-As with Descartes’s concept of mind, information is clearly not made of the same stuff as physical objects.
-Does this mean that there are two different kinds of substance?
+If so, does this make information itself physical?
+Like Descartes’ concept of mind, information is clearly not made of the same stuff as physical objects.
+Does this mean that there are two different kinds of substances?
 I claim that it makes no difference what name we give to the distinction but will argue that the analogy between information and mind is useful when we try to understand the distinction between mind and body.
 The relationship between software and hardware makes for another useful analogy and I will investigate this in the next section.

 The relationship between information and the medium it is stored on is similar to the relationship between a computer program (the software) and the computer it runs on (the hardware).
 A computer program is a sequence of instructions for a computer to execute and, just as Byron’s poem can exist as either writing on a page or as vibrations in the air, a computer program can exist on a variety of media.
 It requires a computer to execute but the program itself can take several different forms.